PrivacyStreams/PrivacyStreams.github.io/index.md

 <pre>
 <code>List&lt;String&gt; recentCalledNumbers =
     uqi.getData(Call.getLogs(), Purpose.SOCIAL("finding your recent called contacts."))
-       .filter(Call.TYPE, "outgoing")  // Only keep the outgoing call logs .sortBy(Call.TIMESTAMP)         // Sort the call logs according to timestamp, in ascending order .reverse()                      // Reverse the order, now the most recent call log comes first .limit(10)                      // Keep the most recent 10 logs .asList(Call.CONTACT)           // Output the values of CONTACT field (the phone numbers) to a list</code>
+       .filter("type", "outgoing")    // Only keep the call logs whose "type" field is "outgoing" .sortBy("timestamp")           // Sort the call logs according to "timestamp" field, in ascending order .reverse()                     // Reverse the order, now the most recent call log comes first .limit(10)                     // Keep the most recent 10 logs .asList("contact")             // Output the values of "contact" field (the phone numbers) to a list</code>
 </pre>

 The above query accesses the call logs with `Call.getLogs()` and processes the call logs with functions like `filter`, `sortBy`, etc.